colonelpanic8/okcupyd/docs/public.rst

 .. toctree::
    :maxdepth: 4

-Public Interface Objects
+API Objects
-########################
+###########
-The objects on this page are the ones that developers who are using okcupyd should expect to interact with during normal use of the library.
+The classes and functions documented on this page constitute the public API to the okcupyd library.
-Though you are welcome to do so, it is not necessary to familiarize yourself with any of the other objects mentioned in these docs or found elsewhere in the codebase.

 :class:`~okcupyd.user.User`
 ===========================

 :class:`~okcupyd.user.User` serves as the primary entry point to the okcupyd library.
-All of the objects mentioned on this page are accessible in some way or another from an instances of :class:`~okcupyd.user.User`.
+Most of the objects mentioned on this page are accessible in some way or another from instances of :class:`~okcupyd.user.User`.

 .. autoclass:: okcupyd.user.User
     :members: